gunesozdogan/gunesoktay-ozdogan-otsimo-frontend-task-2023/README.md

 # How to Run the code?

-You can run the code with npm install command
+You can run the code with npm install command and then npm start to start the app.

 # What is this project?